PADI & Partners

 Shark Alliance – Project AWARE is a steering group member of the Shark Alliance, a global, not-for-profit coalition of non-governmental organizations dedicated to restoring and conserving shark populations by improving shark conservation policies.

-CITES4Sharks - As a member of the CITES coalition, Project AWARE works with shark experts and NGOs to secure CITES listings for shark and ray species at the 16th Conference of Parties in March 2013.
+CITES4Sharks - As a member of the 2013 CITES CoP16 coalition, Project AWARE worked with shark experts and NGOs to secure CITES listings for shark and ray species at the 16th Conference of Parties in March 2013.

 Featured Member VIEW PROFILE